Interplay of superconductivity and localization near a 2D ferromagnetic quantum critical point: Introduction

-The interplay between pairing and non-Fermi liquid (NFL) behavior at two-dimensional (2D) metallic quantum critical points (QCPs) is often invoked to explain superconductivity born out of incoherent quasiparticles \cite{combescot1995strong,bonesteel1996gauge,son1999superconductivity,abanov2001coherent,abanov2003quantum,lee2009low,moon2010quantum,mahajan2013quantum,metlitski2015cooper,lederer2015enhancement,wang2017non,wang2018superconductivity,abanov2020interplay,wu2020interplay}.
+In a variety of strongly correlated materials, superconductivity develops out of a normal state without well-defined quasiparticles.
+Perhaps the best example of such phenomena is the cuprate family, which exhibit high temperature superconductivity optimally enhanced in the vicinity of an apparent quantum critical point accessed by doping\cite{Broun2008,Proust2019}.
+Other examples include the iron-based superconductors \cite{Stewart2011,PhysRevLett.104.057006,Nematic2017}, and a host of heavy fermion materials where magnetic quantum critical fluctuations appear to enhance superconducting tendencies \cite{mathur1998magnetically,saxena2000superconductivity}.
+The interplay between pairing and non-Fermi liquid (NFL) behavior at two-dimensional (2D) metallic quantum critical points (QCPs) is often invoked to explain superconductivity born out of incoherent quasiparticles \cite{combescot1995strong,bonesteel1996gauge,son1999superconductivity,abanov2001coherent,abanov2003quantum,lee2009low,moon2010quantum,mahajan2013quantum,metlitski2015cooper,lederer2015enhancement,Ipsita,wang2017non,wang2018superconductivity,abanov2020interplay,wu2020interplay}.
 The same soft order parameter fluctuations that enhance superconductivity act also to destroy Landau quasiparticles, rendering them incoherent and opposing the trend towards superconductivity.
 Thus in principle, there are several logically distinct possible outcomes of such competing effects, ranging from superconductivity with significantly enhanced transition temperatures, to ``naked" NFLs down to the lowest temperatures \cite{raghu2015metallic,wang2016superconductivity,damia2021thermal}.